dinghaoluo/dinghaoluo.github.io/_writing/alphafold.md

 These are not failures of engineering.
 They are consequences of the problem AlphaFold chose to solve, and did solve.
 But they circumscribe where the tool can be trusted and where it cannot.

+## Scientific impact

+The immediate practical consequences have been broad.
+In structural biology, AlphaFold predictions have accelerated the determination of structures that resisted experimental methods for decades.
+The nuclear pore complex, the massive protein assembly that regulates traffic between the nucleus and cytoplasm of every eukaryotic cell, had eluded full structural characterisation for years; AlphaFold predictions contributed to determining its complete architecture.
+In enzyme engineering, researchers have used AlphaFold-predicted structures to guide the design of PET-degrading enzymes, proteins capable of breaking down the plastic polyethylene terephthalate, a line of work with direct relevance to plastic pollution.

+In neglected tropical diseases, the impact has been particularly striking.
+The Drugs for Neglected Diseases initiative (DNDi) has used AlphaFold predictions for virtual screening against parasitic targets in Chagas disease (*Trypanosoma cruzi*), leishmaniasis, and schistosomiasis, diseases that collectively affect hundreds of millions of people but attract comparatively little pharmaceutical investment.
+AlphaFold predictions for *Plasmodium falciparum* proteins have opened new avenues in malaria drug discovery.
+In each case, the logic is the same: where experimental structures were absent or incomplete, AlphaFold supplies a starting point that would otherwise have required years of crystallography or cryo-EM work.

 ## What remains

 What lingers is a question the result does not answer, and it is older than the result itself.